Molar volume

-In chemistry and related fields, the molar volume, symbol Vm, or $\tilde V$ of a substance is the ratio of the volume occupied by a substance to the amount of substance, usually given at a given temperature and pressure.
-It is equal to the molar mass (M) divided by the mass density (ρ):
+In chemistry and related fields, the molar volume, symbol Vm, or $\tilde V$ of a substance is the ratio of the volume (V) occupied by a substance to the amount of substance (n), usually at a given temperature and pressure.
+It is also equal to the molar mass (M) divided by the mass density (ρ):

 The molar volume has the SI unit of cubic metres per mole (m3/mol), although it is more typical to use the units cubic decimetres per mole (dm3/mol) for gases, and cubic centimetres per mole (cm3/mol) for liquids and solids.

 Definition

 The molar volume of a substance i is defined as its molar mass divided by its density ρi0:

 For an ideal mixture containing N components, the molar volume of the mixture is the weighted sum of the molar volumes of its individual components.
 For a real mixture the molar volume cannot be calculated without knowing the density:

 There are many liquid–liquid mixtures, for instance mixing pure ethanol and pure water, which may experience contraction or expansion upon mixing.
 This effect is represented by the quantity excess volume of the mixture, an example of excess property.